FullByte/FullByte.github.io/docs/fun/games/computergames.md

 ## Pico

+[PICO-8](https://www.lexaloffle.com/) is a fantasy console for making, sharing and playing tiny games and other computer programs.
+It feels like a regular console, but runs on Windows / Mac / Linux.
+When you turn it on, the machine greets you with a commandline, a suite of cartridge creation tools, and an online cartridge browser called SPLORE.

 ### Games

-- Cap Ride: Drive a train, forever, through a dreamlike land <https://www.lexaloffle.com/bbs/?tid=41332>
+- Cap Ride: Drive a train, forever, through a dreamlike land <https://www.lexaloffle.com/bbs/?tid=41332> and <https://powersaurus.itch.io/cab-ride>

 ## Free Games